 The Honda Accord and Civic have been staples in the U.S. market since the mid-1970s, and neither is showing signs of slowing down.
-For the 2016 model year, both get brand-new looks.
-The Civic takes its restyling a bit further with enhanced powertrains and three available body styles.
-Can the compact Civic use this redesign to overcome its big brother?
+Recently, they both got brand-new looks.
+The Civic takes its restyling a bit further with enhanced powertrains and three available body styles, whereas the Accord received just a facelift.

 Our Verdict: Honda Civic